ducksoupdev/mock-api-local-server/README.md

 As an example, to force a 404 response for URL `/api/not-found`, create either `/api/not-found/404.json` or `/api/not-found/404.html` with appropriate content for the response.

+For `POST`, `PUT`, `PATCH` and `DELETE` requests, an error response file can be created that sets the response.
+Error responses must be JSON. **Only a single file can exist in the directory**.

+As an example, to force a 404 response for URL `/api/not-found`, create a `/api/not-found/POST_404.json` file with appropriate content for the response.

 ## Resources

 The mock server provides automatic `POST`, `PUT`, `PATCH` and `DELETE` methods for any URL path.
 This allows local mocking of API endpoints.